Mirror neuron: Autism

 It has also been proposed that problems with the mirror neuron system may underlie cognitive disorders, particularly autism.
 However the connection between mirror neuron dysfunction and autism is tentative and it remains to be demonstrated how mirror neurons are related to many of the important characteristics of autism.

 Some researchers claim there is a link between mirror neuron deficiency and autism.
 EEG recordings from motor areas are suppressed when someone watches another person move, a signal that may relate to mirror neuron system.
+Additionally, the correlation can be measured with eye-movement tracking of biological motions, together with EEG recordings, mu suppression index can be calculated.
 This suppression was less in children with autism.
 Although these findings have been replicated by several groups, other studies have not found evidence of a dysfunctional mirror neuron system in autism.
 In 2008, Oberman et al. published a research paper that presented conflicting EEG evidence.
 Oberman and Ramachandran found typical mu-suppression for familiar stimuli, but not for unfamiliar stimuli, leading them to conclude that the mirror neuron system of children with ASD (Autism Spectrum Disorder) was functional, but less sensitive than that of typical children.
 Based on the conflicting evidence presented by mu-wave suppression experiments, Patricia Churchland has cautioned that mu-wave suppression results cannot be used as a valid index for measuring the performance of mirror neuron systems.
 Recent research indicates that mirror neurons do not play a role in autism: